Hey there, Hans Solo. Wondering how to learn German by yourself?

 So as you can see, the grammatical side of German can be tricky to learn at the beginning.
 However, one you get the hang of some grammar, it’s much easier from then on.

-How to Learn German on Your Own in 8 Simple Steps
+How to Learn German by Yourself: 8 Simple Solo Steps to Speak German

 An awesome place to learn the basics is online at FluentU!
 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized German learning lessons.